Choosing the Right Guitar

 The Kramer Focus VT-211S is an excellent choice for any guitarist, especially beginners!

-Holding down basic chords is easier because of the lower tension in the strings and you will never run out of ways to explore the plethora of ‘riffs’ and ‘‘licks’ that exist from decades of rich music catalogs including the popular rock music genre.
-The body size of electric guitars tend to be smaller than acoustics which also adds to the comfortability of playing.
-Electrics come in three main types: solid bodies, semi-hollow bodies and hollowbody guitars.
+Holding down basic chords is easier because of the lower tension in the strings.
+You will never run out of ways to explore the plethora of ‘riffs’ and ‘‘licks’ that exist from decades of rich music catalogues, including the famous rock music genre.
+The body size of electric guitars tends to be smaller than that of acoustics, which also adds to the comfort of playing.
+Electrics come in three main types: solid bodies, semi-hollow bodies and hollow-body guitars.

-Electric guitar can be a great instrument if you’re wanting to jam with others or want to rip a solo and feel like a rock God/Goddess.
-On a more relaxed level, you’re interested in exploring interesting and complex ethereal soundscapes.
-In which case you’ll enjoy getting to learn the different types of pedals that can alter and enhance your tone.
-Reverb, delay, chorus (to name a few) and the list continues.
+An electric guitar can be a great instrument if you want to jam with others or want to rip a solo and feel like a rock God/Goddess.
+In this case, you’ll enjoy learning the different types of pedals that can alter and enhance your tone.
+Reverb, delay, chorus (to name a few), and the list continues.

 The BOSS RC-1 Loop Station is the simplest and most user-friendly loop station.

 The electric guitar encourages experimentation while learning a new instrument and playing style.
 You’ll find curious adventures with every new song as you try to lift particular sounds and replicate them on your pedals at home.
-Using an electric guitar is never a dull moment and the treasure hunt for rocking those killer riffs never ends.
+Using an electric guitar is never dull; the treasure hunt for rocking those killer riffs never ends.

 Electric Guitar Amplification

 Electric guitars do need some kind of amplification.
 With amps, there are many different sizes, shapes and power needs.
-First step is choosing an amp for your type of instrument; electric, acoustic-electrics, or even bass.
+The first step is choosing an amp for your type of instrument: electric, acoustic-electrics, or even bass.
 Assuming you're reading this, you're looking for an electric amp.

-Next step is to determine how much power do you need.
-Professionals who tour or play at grand outdoor festivals will need more power than a beginner who has a simple at-home setup in their room.
-The wattage of the amplifier will tell you how powerful it is.
+The next step is to determine how much power you need.
+Professionals who tour or play at grand outdoor festivals will require more power than a beginner who has a simple at-home setup in their room.
+The amplifier's wattage will tell you how powerful it is.

 Amplifiers under 30 watts are the perfect starter amp for beginners looking to dip their toes with electric guitars.
 Small amplifiers like the Fender Frontman 10G are compact yet loud enough to rock the house!
 For guitarists looking for more advanced features or power, anything over 50 watts is a great and powerful option.
 It all depends on what you need for your situation.